 Statistics Education.”
 For more

-information about the ICOTS9 program and registration, please visit the ICOTS9 website.
+information about the ICOTS9 program, please visit the ICOTS9 website.

 Other Statistics Education Journals

 peer-reviewed electronic journal of the International Association for

 Statistical Education (IASE) and the International Statistical Institute

 (ISI).
 SERJ aims to advance research-based knowledge that can help

 to improve the teaching, learning, and understanding of statistics or